TCashion/obNoxious/README.md

 * AAU, I want to tag the locations of my reports with a built-in map API.
 * AAU, I want to upload photos of the species that I report.
 * AAU, I want to get special super-user access so that I can download all user reports (for example, if a state or agricultural agency would like to view the map data).
+* AAU, I want to be able to build on the data provided by NatureServe Explorer by adding data to fields such as aliases, origin, etc.